MiNI-Q: A Miniature, Wire-Free Quadruped with Unbounded, Independently Actuated Leg Joints: Introduction

 Legged robots are suitable for navigating complex environments effectively due to their adaptability to unknown terrains \cite{QuadrupedReview}.
 Over the past decade, we have seen significant advancements in legged robotics, including novel leg mechanisms \cite{LegDisney, LegOncilla}, integrated actuators \cite{ActuatorBEAR}, and locomotion control \cite{RLReview}.

-The mechanisms used in multi-legged robots can be categorized into serial, parallel and hybrid topologies \cite{MechanismReview}.
-Serial mechanisms mimic animal and human anatomy, and have the advantages of simplified kinematics, compact size, and larger workspace.
-On the contrary, parallel mechanisms are sometimes implemented for their higher stiffness and lower leg inertia, with the trade-off of reduced workspace and complex kinematics \cite{MrongaParallel}.
-Most existing legged robots have finite joint ranges.
-Electrically, dynamically moving connections add strains to cables, posing a risk of failure over time.
-While parallel mechanisms mitigate this issue by keeping joint actuators stationary relative to the robot base \cite{xu2023design, Doggo}, mechanical hard stops remain common across both serial and parallel leg designs.
-These hard stops can damage hardware when improper motion commands exceed the robot’s physical workspace.
+The mechanisms used in multi-legged robots can be categorized into serial, parallel, and hybrid topologies \cite{MechanismReview}.
+Serial mechanisms mimic animal and human anatomy and have the advantages of simplified kinematics, compact size, and larger workspace.
+In contrast, parallel mechanisms are implemented for their increased stiffness and lower leg inertia, with the trade-off of reduced workspace and complex kinematics \cite{MrongaParallel}.
+Regardless of the topology, most existing legged robots have finite joint ranges that restrict mobility, as cables routed throughout the leg are subjected to strain and eventual failure due to large and repetitive joint movements.
+While parallel mechanisms mitigate this issue by keeping joint actuators stationary relative to the robot base \cite{xu2023design, Doggo}, mechanical hard stops remain common across both serial and parallel leg designs, which can damage the hardware when improper motion commands exceed the robot’s physical workspace.

 Joint limits in some serial linkages can be extended through careful cable routing \cite{Lee_AiDIN,Grimminger_Solo}, but are difficult to eliminate entirely unless special components are used, such as slip rings \cite{BillingsBDPatent}, which adds significant cost and complexity to legged mechanisms.
-Parallel mechanisms, like a five-bar linkage, can eliminate joint limits through coaxial joint placement, a practice that is common in wheel--leg transformable robots that combine the advantages both locomotion modalities \cite{Lywal,RHex-T3}.
+Parallel mechanisms, like a five-bar linkage, can eliminate joint limits through coaxial joint placement, a practice that is common in wheel--leg transformable robots that combine the advantages of both locomotion modalities \cite{Lywal,RHex-T3}.
 In these designs, circular rims are attached to the five-bar linkage, which forms a wheel-like profile at specific joint configurations.
 The coaxial placement of the actuators enables continuous joint rotation, allowing the robot to travel in wheeled mode on flat terrains.
-However, the underlying mechanism is biased toward wheeled operation, which resulted in limited legged capability in reachable workspace and achievable gait variations.
-Stanford Doggo uses a similar coaxial drive assembly that allows unlimited rotation of its leg linkages \cite{Doggo}, but the associated advantages was not explicitly studied.
+However, the underlying mechanism is biased toward wheeled operation, resulting in limited legged capability in reachable workspace and achievable gait variations.
+Stanford Doggo uses a similar coaxial drive assembly that allows unlimited rotation of its leg linkages \cite{Doggo}, but the associated advantages were not explicitly studied.